 Gross Domestic Product (GDP) Growth

 Economy and society development in the recent years took place in the context of global market turmoil, the world economy still faces a big risk with unpredictable factors and slow down caused by increasing protectionism and then lasting trade war.
-In such a context, Vietnam registered quite a high growth, with 5.25%-7.02% varied between 2010-2019 and a slowdown in 2020 (because of the affection by the COVID-19 pandemic) with 2.91%, and is expected to recover strongly at 6.5% for 2021.
+In such a context, Vietnam registered quite a high growth, with 5.25%-7.02% varied between 2010-2019 and a slowdown with 2.91% in 2020 and 2.58% in 2021 (because of the affection by the COVID-19 pandemic), and is expected to recover strongly at 5.8-6.5% for 2022, is the only country whose growth forecast has been raised by the World Bank in the context that the pandemic is under control, the vaccination rate is widely covered and the new variant Omicron does not cause much damage to its economy while the room for Vietnam’s fiscal policy is still in place, creating conditions for the government’s actions to restore the economy.
 With this growth rate, Vietnam is considered one of the highest growing countries in the region and in the world, thanks to internal resources and, making good use of the opportunities and ability to diversify and adapt flexible practice although our economy is heavily affected by the COVID-19 pandemic.
 Vietnam’s medium- and long-term economic prospects are very positively forecasted, enhancing by its participation in new bilateral and multilateral trade agreements, and benefiting from the current shift in supply chains to lower cost countries.

 Besides the results achieved, Vietnam is still facing many difficulties and challenges.
 Specifically: